renaissance-benchmarks/renaissance/README.md

 The *core* project is written in pure Java, and it contains the basic benchmark API.
-Its most important class is `RenaissanceBenchmark`, which must be extended by a concrete benchmark implementation.
+Its most important class is `RenaissanceBenchmark`, which must be extended by a concrete benchmark implementation, and the annotations in the `Benchmark` class, which are used to set static information about a benchmark, such as a summary or detailed description.
-This means that each *subproject* depends on the *core* project.
+Consequently, each *subproject* depends on the *core* project.

 Interfaces of *core* are loaded (when Renaissance is started) by the default classloader.
 Every other class (including harness and individual benchmarks)